Alexander Leitch, Baron Leitch: Biography

 Leitch was born in Blairhall, Fife on 20 October 1947.
 He was educated at Dunfermline High School and was offered a place to read chemistry at university at just 16 years of age.
 However, he turned his place down and instead headed to London to work in the IT department of an insurance company.

 In 1965, Sandy started his career as a computer programmer, writing the first ever UK life assurance ‘search engine’ program in 1967.
 He remained in the insurance industry throughout his early career, rising to become Chief Executive of Allied Dunbar, Executive Chair of Eagle Star and Threadneedle Asset Management before they were eventually merged with Zurich Financial Services in 1998.
 He was then appointed a Chief Executive of Zurich Financial Services.
 He retired in 2004.

 Leitch became a life peer as Baron Leitch, of Oakley in Fife on 7 June 2004.
 Having demonstrated his commitment to public service as chair of the National Employment Panel for over six years.

 He authored the Leitch Review of Skills which was published on 5 December 2006.
 The objective of the review was "to identify the UK's optimal skills mix for 2020 to maximise economic growth, productivity and social justice, set out the balance of responsibility for achieving that skills profile and consider the policy framework required to support it."

 In 2017, he set up the 'What Is More?'
 Foundation, to encourage spiritual and multi-faith debate.
 He also became a patron of the Stroke Association and the Medical Aid Films Charity where he was formerly founding Chairman.

-He was a firm campaigner and champion for employee volunteering and workplace diversity.
-He was also a passionate supporter of organisations that aimed to make a positive difference across a wide range of areas.
+He supported initiatives promoting employee volunteering and workplace diversity.
+He was also involved with organizations working to address a range of social and community issues.

 Lord Leitch was Deputy Chair of Business in the Community and received the Prince of Wales Ambassador award for charity work.